Entry-Level Professional Master of Arts Degree

 Applications received after this date are also welcome and will be processed on a space available basis.
 For more information about late application submission please see this link.

-To apply, all applicants to the Master of Arts program must complete the OTCAS application and choose the University of Southern California, being sure to complete the required program materials for USC, including the following:
+To apply, you must complete the OTCAS application and choose the University of Southern California, being sure to complete the required program materials for USC, including the following:

 - Complete a baccalaureate degree with a minimum cumulative grade point average (GPA) of 3.0 from an accredited college or university.* Note: If you completed a graduate degree we will consider your graduate GPA instead of your undergraduate GPA.
 If you have a question about your specific situation, please contact Liz Carley, Director of Admissions (for applicants with last names starting A–K), or Erin McIntyre, Assistant Director of Admissions (for applicants with last names starting L–Z).